How I stopped judging myself (the inner critic behind self-development)

 This is important because we only harshly judge ourselves because we believe that some parts of us are “bad” and therefore need to be contained.

-This leads to the feeling of being unwholesome (like there is something that’s missing and lacking inside of you and that you have to attain that from other places/achievements/people).
+This leads to the feelings of “not being enough” (as though something is missing and lacking inside of you and that you have to attain that from other places/achievements/people).

-Anyway… the point is to say that everything has a divine nature— including YOU.
+Anyway… my point is to say that everything in nature is perfect in their own way— including YOU!
 Even the things you think are your weaknesses and are unappealing about yourself contain the most valuable gifts that you may not have been aware of.

-You can only be judging yourself when you feel the need to present yourself in limited ways… but not all that you are.
-Once you truly allow yourself to be what your inner critic is afraid of becoming, you will be surprised to find how much more magical and blissful your life becomes… with more opportunities, more purpose-led action, and more aligned relationships that you never thought possible.
+In truth, we only feel the need to judge ourselves because we are afraid of how perfect we already are, even in the “bad” things about ourselves.
+However, once you truly allow yourself to be what your inner critic is afraid of becoming, you will be surprised to find how much more magical and blissful your life becomes… with more opportunities, more purpose-led action, and more loving relationships because now you own all that you are.

 This realization came strongly to me when I was feeling unlikable/ that nobody likes me on social media.
 I realized that the reason why I felt unliked was because some part of me needed to be liked.
 And in order to be needing something it must mean that I am not giving that to myself.
 To put it another way, my lack of liking toward myself was creating feelings that nobody likes me on social media.